allo-media/tech-blog/_posts/2020-02-17-eda-architecture.md

 Messages must be forward compatible:

 - a new version of a Message schema for an application can add fields but must not remove or redefine existing ones;
-- the implemenation of a Message decoder must ignore unknown fields without crashing.
+- the implementation of a Message decoder must ignore unknown fields without crashing.

-The detailled documentation of the actual messages must be kept up to date in an easily reachable place by the developpers.
+The detailed documentation of the actual messages must be kept up to date in an easily reachable place by the developers.

 ### Topology

 The topology describes how the bus is implemented on the message broker.
 In RabbitMQ, this is done by instantiating exchanges and queues.

-In Rabbitmq parlance, exchanges are kind of routers, and queues are bound — using subscriptions to particular *routing keys* — to them by client appplications to store their messages waiting for processing.
+In Rabbitmq parlance, exchanges are kind of routers, and queues are bound — using subscriptions to particular *routing keys* — to them by client applications to store their messages waiting for processing.
 It is a good practice to consider the queues as private to the logical service (but are shared by the workers of that logical service).
 We use the message type name as routing key.

 The topology is simple and made of three exchanges: